 Winter Twig ID Field Course

 Add a new dimension to your winter outings when you join local plant experts to learn the secrets to identifying local shrubs and trees without their leaves.
-The Native Plant Salvage Foundation is offering “Winter Twig Identification,” a 2.5-hour field class held every year on a Sunday in late January.
+The Native Plant Salvage Foundation is offering “Winter Twig Identification,” a 2.5-hour field class held every year on the Sunday after our Martin Luther King Jr Day of Service.

 These "walking workshops" will take place on a West Olympia-area nature trail.
 Small groups of learners will be matched with knowledgeable instructors to learn the keys to identify over 25 native plants.
 The skill is useful for gardeners and anyone who enjoys spending time outdoors throughout the year.
 The class will only cost $5, and participants will have the option to purchase our "Winter in the Woods" guide to deciduous native plants of Washington for $7.